 This guide will cover all of the free and paid options F1 fans around the world can take advantage of to stream the race.
-Note that most options are region locked, meaning they can only be watched from certain countries.
+Note that most options are region-locked, meaning they can only be watched from certain countries.
 To get around these restrictions, we recommend using a VPN to route your internet connection through a server in another country.
-This will allow you to unblock free streams in Brazil and Australia, among others, so if you are traveling abroad you can access your home streaming services as usual.
+This will allow you to unblock free streams in other parts of the world, so if you are traveling abroad you can access your home streaming services as usual.

 BEST VPN FOR GRAND PRIX:NordVPN is our #1 Choice.
 NordVPN will let you connect to the internet through a server in 60 different countries so you can watch exclusive content from anywhere.
 NordVPN is fast enough to live stream video and keeps you safe while doing so.

-How to watch the German Grand Prix live on official channels
+How to watch the F1 Hungarian Grand Prix live stream

-You can live stream the 2020 Eifel GP practice, qualifiers, and main event through a number of legal sources.
-Better still, many services offer free trials, allowing you to watch the German Grand Prix live stream for free.
+You can live stream the 2022 Hungarian GP practice, qualifiers, and main event through a number of legal sources.
+Better still, many services offer free trials, allowing you to watch the Hungarian F1 GP live stream for free.

 In the USA, ESPN has broadcasting rights for the full 2022 F1 Grand Prix season on various ESPN cable channels.
 You can use the WatchESPN app to stream the races, but you’ll need a cable subscription to log in.

-- Sling TV: “Sling Blue” package, 3-day free trial
+- Sling TV: “Sling Blue” package, $35 per month, no free trial

 - YouTube TV: $64.99 monthly, 5-day free trial

 - F1 TV: $3 per month, no free trial

 You will need an American IP address in order to watch any of the options listed above.
-If you’re traveling outside of the US but want to access streams from these services, use a VPN to connect to a server in the United States.
+If you’re traveling outside of the US but want to access streams from these services, use a VPN to connect to a server back home in the United States.

 - Sky Go – Sky TV subscription required